aburk3/js-dom-and-events-selecting-single-elements-readme-online-web-sp-000/README.md

 // returns the URL of the document object
 ```

-Below the document are all the nodes representing the HTML or XML elements on
+Below the document are all the nodes representing the HTML on
 the page.

-## Explore how to access the DOM with JavaScript
+## Explore How To Access the DOM with JavaScript

 We can alter the DOM several different ways: